820 Naval Air Squadron: Merlin (2003-present)

-The squadron continues to carry out exercises aboard Royal Navy and Royal Fleet Auxiliary vessels, as well as participating in military operations.
+The squadron has continued to carry out exercises aboard Royal Navy and Royal Fleet Auxiliary vessels, as well as participating in military operations.
 It is based at RNAS Culdrose and operates the AgustaWestland Merlin HM.2.
 Training is performed by 824 NAS and front line duties are shared with 814 NAS.
 During 2014, 820 NAS was temporarily assigned to the Commando Helicopter Force until the two main troop carrying squadrons fully convert to the Merlin HC.4.

 820 NAS is also known as the "Queen's squadron" and will be the main squadron to operate on the Queen Elizabeth class aircraft carrier.

 Three Merlins from 820 NAS were deployed off as the UK's response towards the 2014 Ebola virus.
 820 NAS will be permanently attached to HMS Queen Elizabeths air group.
 On 3 July 2017, a Merlin Mk.2 helicopter of 820 NAS became the first aircraft to land on HMS Queen Elizabeth, piloted by 26-year-old Lieutenant Luke Wraith from Yorkshire.